FAQs

 Wiccan

-Multicultural (MK, TCK, MB, Xpac): As someone who grew up in a variety of cultures and countries, my heart goes out to anyone who identifies with many cultures.
+Multicultural (MK, TCK, MB, Xpat): As someone who grew up in a variety of cultures and countries, my heart goes out to anyone who identifies with many cultures.
 It can be frustrating and hard to explain what your atypical childhood was like.
-It is so nice when you are around people that get it.
+It is so nice when you are around people that get it. - Beth

 Immigrants: It can be scary, overwhelming and tough to move to another country.
-There are many factor that lead to these moves, some of them can be traumatic one.
-It can be hard to be surrounded by people of different cultures and trying to adapt to while also not loosing a core part of who you are.
+There are many factor that lead to these moves, and some of them can be traumatic.
+It can be hard to be surrounded by people of different cultures and trying to adapt to while also not losing a core part of who you are.

 • You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.